 Some subsystems from the eoe, motif_eoe, and other standard (no-cost) products are factory installed.
 The eoe product contains basic operating system software, utilities, and window system software.
-Extra-cost software options, such as NFS® (the Network File System) and compilers, are not factory installed.
+Extra-cost software options such as compilers are not factory installed.

 To display the inventory of software that is installed on a system when you receive it, use the program showprods (see the showprods(1M) reference page):